 Q) How large must a team participating to SCORE be?

 - The minimum number of people in a team is 3, in order to guarantee that project development involves real teamwork.
-The maximum number of people in a team is not restricted, but we strongly encourage teams to have no more than 5 members.
+The maximum number of people in a team is 8, but we encourage teams to have no more than 5 members.

 Q) Do I have to be a student to take part in SCORE?
 What kind of student?